lupyuen/lupyuen.github.io/src/plic2.md

 But the [__UART Input is empty__](https://github.com/lupyuen2/wip-pinephone-nuttx/blob/ox64b/arch/risc-v/src/jh7110/bl602_serial.c#L892-L901)!
 We need to troubleshoot our UART Driver some more.

-Meanwhile let's wrap up our story for today...
+Meanwhile we wrap up our story for today...

 TODO: Screenshot